xipherix/WebsocketChainExpanderApp/README.md

 }
 ```

-The main data processing logic was created based on the pseudo-codes from section "how to expanding chain".
-It uses the ChainData object and status from _chainList object to verify if the Chain subscription is completed or it has any error.
+The primary data processing logic was created based on the pseudo-codes from section "how to expanding chain".
+It uses the ChainData object and status from _chainList object to verify if the subscription is complete or it has any error.

-Below is snippet codes from the ProcessChainResponseMessage, it used to check if all subscription is completed and we found the first and last element then it will generate an underlying RIC list and return to the application layer.
+Below is snippet codes from the ProcessChainResponseMessage, it used to check if all subscription is complete and we found the first and last element then it will generate an underlying RIC list and send the result back to the application layer.

 ```c#
  if ( _chainData.Count > 0  && AllReceived(_chainList))